dantweed/SecCTP-Demo/README.md

 # Safeguarding
 Demo of NIC to Support Secure Credentials Transactions (SecNIC)

-branch: ui-basic
+branch: dev
-Complete working demo with no enhancements with UI and single transaction
+Fork of ui-basic for dev of additionial transactions